Dickinson-COMP-491-492/website/docs/assignments/PA01-CourseTools.md

    6. Stage and commit your changes to the feature branch that you created.
       - Be sure to use a meaningful commit message that describes the change that you made.
    7. Push your feature branch to your origin on GitHub.
-   8. Create a pull request to the upstream for your changes.
+   8. Turn in your work by creating a pull request to the upstream for your changes.
       - Be sure to give your PR a descriptive title.

 #### Markdown